bpmsoasolutions/jet-komponents/README.md

-## Documentation
+## Implementation details
-This first version of the library borns to cover our needs, to have a better experience with jet.
-Right now is a wrapper for at least this components (more components will be added):
+This initial version of the utility covers the following components (more to come later):

 ```javascript
 ['ojInputText', 'ojInputPassword', 'ojInputNumber', 'ojInputDateTime',  'ojSlider', 'ojCombobox', 'ojInputSearch', 'ojSwitch', 'ojTextArea', 'ojSelect', 'ojCheckboxset', 'ojRadioSet','ojToolbar', 'ojLedGauge', 'ojDiagram','ojLegend', 'ojNBox', 'ojPictoChart', 'ojButtonset','ojMenu', 'ojListView', 'ojDialog', 'ojButton', 'ojNavigationList', 'ojChart']
 ```

-As you can check, right now we only eliminate ```ojComponent: { component: NAME, /* … */ }``` dependency, so every parameter you pass will be injected inside that, the only field that are not infected are the click field.
-We are working to provide a better way.
+Note that every parameter passed to the component will be injected inside the ```ojComponent: { component: NAME, /* … */ }``` declaration, with the exception of the ```click``` attribute which is left untouched.
+Future versions will try to improve this.

-**Remember that you must import the component you want in your requireJs, this is only a wrapper over Jet.**
+**Remember to import the component you want in your requireJs, as this is only a wrapper over Jet.**